aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/convert-text-numeric-data-to-number/_index.md

 <img src="3.png" width=70% />

 ## How to Convert numbers stored as text to numbers using Aspose.Cells for JavaScript via C++
-Aspose.Cells for JavaScript via C++ provides the [**Cells.convertStringToNumericValue()**](https://reference.aspose.com/cells/javascript-cpp/cells/#convertStringToNumericValue--) method which can be used to convert all string or text numeric data into numbers.
+Aspose.Cells for JavaScript via C++ provides the [**Cells.convertStringToNumericValue()**](https://reference.aspose.com/cells/javascript-cpp/cells/#convertStringToNumericValue--) method, which can be used to convert all string or text numeric data into numbers.

 The following screenshot shows string numbers in cells **A1:A17**.
 String numbers are aligned to the left.
 <br>
 <img src="5.png" width=70% />

 These string numbers have been converted to numbers using [**Cells.convertStringToNumericValue()**](https://reference.aspose.com/cells/javascript-cpp/cells/#convertStringToNumericValue--) in the following screenshot.
-As you can see, they are now right-aligned.
+As you can see, they are now right‑aligned.
 <br>
 <img src="6.png" width=70% />